MatiasGrob/Mid-Project/README.md

 ## Tableau Presentation

-Click [here](https://public.tableau.com/app/profile/mat.as.grob/viz/MidProjectFinal_16729364906160/Story1?publish=yes) to view the Tableau presentation.
+Click [here](https://public.tableau.com/app/profile/mat.as.grob/viz/MidProjectFinal_16729364906160/Story1?publish=yes) - This file contains the final presentation for the project, summarizing the insights and findings.

 ## Project Details